Heavy Periods Specialist near Miramar, FL

 - Polycystic ovary syndrome– a hormonal disorder that can cause the ovaries to become enlarged and develop small collections of fluid

 - Pelvic inflammatory disease– an infection of the reproductive organs that can be a complication of some STDs.

-The gynecologist will begin to diagnose the cause of heavy periods by looking for signs of a condition, infection, or abnormal growth.
-They may also do a pelvic exam, pap test, ultrasound, hysteroscopy, or endometrial biopsy.
+Dr. Dwight Benjamin will begin to diagnose the cause of heavy periods by looking for signs of a condition, infection, or abnormal growth.
+He may also do a pelvic exam, pap test, ultrasound, hysteroscopy, or endometrial biopsy.

 The Dr. Benjamin at Flamingo Women’s Pavilion will decide the best treatment plan for each individual patient depending on what is causing the heavy periods.
 Medication, including hormonal birth control, can lighten a woman’s period or even stop bleeding altogether.
 If medication isn’t successful, there are surgical and non-surgical options to treat the problem that can be discussed with a doctor, including: